 * Traders wary ahead of central bank meetings

-* Aussie dips after rise (Adds late prices)
+* Aussie dips after rise (Adds latest prices, comments and changes byline and dateline; previous LONDON)

 By Michael Connor

-The dollar, as tracked by the U.S. dollar index of a half dozen currency pairs, was last off 0.18 percent at 80.353.
+The dollar, as tracked by the U.S. dollar index of a half dozen currency pairs, traded softer in a tight range and was last off 0.11 percent at 80.487.
 Earlier this week, the index was at highs not seen since early April.

 “There’s caution ahead of the event risk coming in the form of the central bank meetings.
 With May ending, that will likely make for low volatility today,” said Shaun Osborne, chief foreign exchange strategist at TD Securities in Toronto.